grauw/glass/README.md

                ALIGN 100H

-    All labels defined in a macro block are local.
+    All symbols defined in a macro block are local.
+Symbols in macro instances can be referenced by using the `.` operator.
+Symbols in macro definitions can also be referenced; the contents are assembled on address 0, effectively turning the inner symbols into offsets.
+This is useful for specifying structures and indexing.

   * Repetition: `rept`, `endm`